joel-lbth/hdrc-architecture/docs/workshop.md

 #### Modelling data architecture with C4

-Whilst C4 visually expresses **Context**, **Container**, and **Component**, it _doesn't_ express the **Code** element; this is becacuse this language generally describes high-level perspectives in software design.
+Whilst C4 visually expresses **Context**, **Container**, and **Component**, it _doesn't_ express the **Code** element; this is because this language generally describes high-level perspectives in software design.

-The **Code** perspective _is_ needed for data architecture however to show data relations.
-In cases where the lowest level _is_ rendered, UML is used.
-For describing data architecture, **Entity Relation diagrams** are used here to show data relations. [kroki](https://kroki.io) is used for rendering Entity Relation Diagrams as images using either the [dbml](https://github.com/softwaretechnik-berlin/dbml-renderer) or [erd](https://github.com/BurntSushi/erd) packages
+The **Code** perspective _is_ needed for data architecture however to show the data model, which is relevant in research data where linkages between tables are made explicit in metadata catalogues.

+**Entity Relation diagrams** are used here to show this level of perspective. [kroki](https://kroki.io) is used for rendering Entity Relation Diagrams as images using either the [dbml](https://github.com/softwaretechnik-berlin/dbml-renderer) or [erd](https://github.com/BurntSushi/erd) packages

 ## Diagrams

 ### System landscape

-<mark>💡 Tip: If viewing via structurizr, you can press the "Enter Presentation Mode" button to see these diagram fullscreen</mark>
+<mark>💡 Tip: If viewing with structurizr-cli (not the static version on github.io), you can press the "Enter Presentation Mode" button to see diagrams fullscreen</mark>

 ![overall design](embed:systemlandscape)